Brandon Flowers Cancelled Solo Tour Due To Wife's Suicidal Thoughts

 He shared: "It helped me understand what she was going through because I could put words to it, wrap my head around it and really navigate it.
 A lot of relationships fall apart when these things happen.
 As a songwriter, I had to dissect it."

-See Brandon Flowers discuss the epic response to the band's secret gig at Glastonbury's John Peel stage:
+See Brandon Flowers discuss the epic response to the band's secret gig at Glastonbury's John Peel stage in 2017: